MathematicusLucian/prefab-ui/README.md

 ## Problem Statement

 **Avoiding Duplication of Effort:** Working over the last two decades as a software engineer, and a Head of Engineering, too often I have seen short-tempered project managers pressuring developers to do extreme overtime, while essentially directing they write the same code over and over.
 I noticed that these were nonetheless often assembled for only one purpose.
 Different teams in the same organisation would create their own series of bespoke blocks, when they could, for example, have used the same button component, especially as the company ideally would have a common colour scheme, etc. for their websites.
-There are vast opportunities for 'economies of scale' to be achieved.
+'Duplication of effort.'
+There are vast opportunities to achieve ['economies in scale'](https://en.wikipedia.org/wiki/Economies_of_scale); a concept that arose in the works of [Adam Smith](https://en.wikipedia.org/wiki/Adam_Smith).

 ![lego movie](./src/assets/imgs/lego.jpeg)